- Rapid Reference 🚀

 - Renally cleared meds plus acute kidney injury?

-- Chemistries including Ca & Mg
+- 📦 Chemistries including Ca & Mg, glucose.

-- Troponin, if MI suggested by history/EKG
+- 📦 Troponin (if MI suggested by history/EKG).

-- Digoxin level, for patients taking digoxin
+- 📦 Digoxin level (for patients taking digoxin).

-- Bradycardiac peri-arrest may be loosely defined as severe bradycardia with marked shock and concern for immediate cardiac arrest.
+- Bradycardic peri-arrest may be loosely defined as severe bradycardia with marked shock and concern for immediate cardiac arrest.
 The algorithm below shows a maximally aggressive strategy designed to prevent further deterioration into cardiac arrest.

 - There are two “arms” of therapy: electrical & medical.